jqrsound/EYESY_OS_for_RasPiSound/README.md

 ## EYESY on Raspberry Pi with Blokas PiSound

-The operating system for the EYESY video synthesizer device - remixed.
+The operating system for the EYESY video synthesizer device - remixed.<br>
-Adaptation of the Critter&Guitari EYESY video synth in order to run it on a Raspberry Pi with Blokas PiSound.
+Adaptation of the Critter&Guitari EYESY video synth in order to run it on a Raspberry Pi with Blokas PiSound.<br>
 Eyesy Manual : https://www.critterandguitari.com/manual?m=EYESY_Manual#eyesy%E2%84%A2-user-manual